inpsyde/MetaboxOrchestra/README.md

 The `$entity` argument is an object wrapping the `WP_Post` (or `WP_Term`) the metabox will be shown for.

-The objective of the method `is()` is to know what kind of object it actually wraps, and other useful methods, including `expose()` that returns the wrapped object.
+The object has a method `is()` to know what kind of object it actually wraps, and other useful methods, including `expose()` that returns the wrapped object.

 For example, to use the post type label as part of metabox title it is possible to do: